-Scientists, part-funded by your kindness, have uncovered a promising new treatment approach that in the future could improve survival for the most common type of childhood brain tumour - called medulloblastoma.
+Scientists, part-funded by Worldwide Cancer Research, have uncovered a promising new treatment approach that in the future could improve survival for the most common type of childhood brain tumour - called medulloblastoma.

 The research, carried out by a large collaborative group of cancer researchers from around the world, has shown that combining immunotherapy with a drug called TNF (tumour necrosis factor) could eradicate tumours that were otherwise unaffected by immunotherapy.